layik/layik.github.io/articles/anydomain.md

 [Home](https://layik.github.io)
 <hr/>

+28th March 2019

+# Binding any domain to a machine
 Working on a specific project we needed to simulate a domain name pointing to one of our servers.
 What seems to be a difficult problem, is actually totally easy to solve.

 The Linux `/etc/hosts` file can do this by adding a new line such as: